Include JavaScript in HTML

 Using an external JavaScript file has its own merits.

-It separates the HTML and JavaScript code and makes the code look clean and easy to understand.
+1. It separates the HTML and JavaScript code and makes your code clean and easy to understand.

-External JavaScript code can be cached in the browser.
-Once cached the browser will not load the JavaScript file again and again and will use the cached version of it.
-This will make your webpage loading fast.
+3. External JavaScript code can be cached in the browser.
+Once cached the browser will not load the JavaScript file again and again and will use the cached version.
+This will make your webpage load fast.

 JavaScript Code in External File Example: